 If you dwell on the exhaustive logic solution for a while, you may come to realization that all the variety of the logical units boils down to the following simple formula:

 In other words, the overlap of two integer intervals is a difference between the minimum value of the two upper boundaries and the maximum value of the two lower boundaries, plus 1.

 Positive OVERLAP value represents actual overlap days, while zero or negative value means that intervals do not overlap at all.
 The higher absolute value of the negative result – the farther apart the intervals are.
-To correct this “negativity” effect we can just set all negative values to zero.
+Therefore, zero and negative values can serve as a measure of the gap between the intervals.
+If we don’t care about measuring the gap, we can just set all negative values to zero.

-The following SAS code implements the described holistic math approach:
+The following SAS code implements the described approach:

 data RESULTS; set EVENTS; OVERLAP = min(A2,B2) - max(A1,B1) + 1; if OVERLAP<0 then OVERLAP = 0; run;